 In addition to philosophical and ethical reasons, some vegans choose veganism for health reasons.
 Their reason for giving up dairy may be because they are lactose intolerant or sensitive to the beta-casein protein.

-Ghruta and ghee are forms of clarified butter, which means they don’t contain any milk solids, making it lactose-free.
+Ghee and Ghruta are forms of clarified butter, which means they don’t contain any milk solids, making it lactose-free.
 In addition, although there may be trace amounts of protein left, Ghruta comes from cows who only produce A2 proteins, which are much easier to digest than A1 proteins.
-Vegans with dairy sensitivities may find that they are able to tolerate Ghruta and decide to incorporate this ‘dairy’ product into their diets.
+Vegans with dairy sensitivities may find that they are able to tolerate Ghruta and decide to incorporate this form of dairy product into their diets.

-In short, Ghruta and ghee are not strictly vegan.
-However, depending on the reason for why a person chooses veganism, some may be willing to make an exception to include Ghruta.
+In short, ghee and Ghruta are not strictly vegan.
+However, depending on the reason for why a person chooses veganism, some may be willing to make an exception to include them in their diets.

 Reviewed by Dr. Jayant Lokhande, MD (Botanical Drugs), MBA (Biotechnology)